Zyphra/Megatron-LM/README.md

 If `--routing-mode` is set to `sinkhorn` or `top1`, a single plot will be generated.
 For `top2` routing mode, two plots will be created, representing the largest and second-largest probabilities.

-A sample plot for `top2` routing mode is:
+A sample plot for `top2` routing mode (obtained from a tiny toy model) is:

 <img src="images/token_count.png" alt="Token Counts" width="70%">